Student organizations receive the following when they volunteer for TAT:

 Can I partner with another group?

 Yes!
 Your group may choose to partner with another student organization.
 Some groups choose to partner because they do not have enough members who meet the minimum requirements to be drivers.
 Some groups partner because they do not have enough members to meet the necessary female-male ratio.
 Some partner just because they like hanging out together!
-The partner organizations will share the monetary donation due for their rotation.

 What about Insurance and Liability?